DOMjudge/domjudge/doc/manual/install-judgehost.rst

 You have now configured the system to use cgroups.
 To create the actual cgroups that DOMjudge will use, run::

-  sudo systemctl enable create-cgroups sudo systemctl start  create-cgroups
+  sudo systemctl enable create-cgroups --now

 Note that this service will automatically be started if you use the ``domjudge-judgehost`` service, see below.
 Alternatively, you can